 One more difference is the direction of the arrows.
 In the SOLERGY label they go from the right to the left, which means that solar thermal collectors use almost no fossil fuels, but supply sustainable, economical, and CO2-free heat.

 Solar collectors can be compared by the heat that they can generate, the potential solar output.
-In the SOLERGY label, this potential is divided into seven classes.
+In the SOLERGY Label, this potential is divided into seven classes.
 These output classification shows how well the irradiated solar energy is used for heat generation.
 It is based on the annual efficiency of the collector.
 The higher (and greener) the class, the greater the renewable energy output (solar heat).
-Why green?
-Solar collectors are sustainable energy suppliers and not fossil energy consumers.
-They generate almost no CO2 emissions – and this is worth a “green”.

 8-month comforting autonomy with CO2-free heat from solar thermal collectors